microsoft/Kahani/prompts/bounding_box/system.md

 Your task is to generate the bounding boxes for the characters considering its scene narration  and scene backdrop.

-The images are of width 1280 and height 960 and the bounding boxes should not overlap or go beyond the image boundaries.
-Make the boxes larger if possible.
-If needed, you can make reasonable guesses.
-Please refer to the example below for the desired output format.
-Do not involve abstract concept into the box.
+Each character image is of width 1280 and height 960 pixels.
+The resultant bounding box dimensions are width 1280 and height 960 pixels.Try to scale up the images to fit the canvas if required. .Try to cover as much space as possible in the canvas.
+Increase the width and height of the images to fit in the canvas as per the requirement.Do not let the dimensions of bounding box to go beyound the canvas dimensions.
+Make sure that the dimensions of the images does not fall out of the canvas dimensions.

 Return a JSON list in this format without backticks:
 {{"character:"" ,"dimensions" :"[top-left x coordinate, top-left y coordinate, box width, box height]"}}